Apparently, many men still think a business-casual dress code allows jeans.

 But even when you don’t have to wear a suit to work, doesn’t mean you never should.
 It still looks most professional (and handsome as well, so the ladies tell me).

-And a suit will just come in handy when you need to step your personal presentation up a bit.
+Having a suit will also come in handy when you need to step your personal presentation up a bit.
 What if you’re meeting an important client or have to give a presentation for upper management?
 Wearing a suit gives you the most professional image, even if you forego the tie.

 While some business casual offices still expect you to wear a suit, other are fine as long as you wear a jacket.